valera-rozuvan/lambda-math/README.md

 Optionally, you can pass to `λ` a simple JavaScript number as the last param.
 It will indicate how many times the last math function needs to be called with the last set of params.
 You should think of this as a `for loop`.

 Additionally, besides numbers, any of the parameter arrays can contain the symbol `Σ`.
 You can use the symbol `Σ` to tell `lambda-math` to substitute the result of the last operation as a param to a math function call.
 You should think of this as a `variable`.

+The function `Ω` can be used to easily index any of the results produced by the `λ` function.
+This is helpful when the number of invocation of `λ` is dynamic and you don't want to keep track of the index of last result.

 Some examples follow below to better demonstrate these concepts.